 I agree that foreshadowing and keeping the readers' expectations in mind is very important.
 Thanks for replying to my newsletter!

-BIG BAD WOLF submits "Anthros Versus Zombies" and writes: As Agent Gibbs from "NCIS" says, "There's no such thing as coincidences."
+BIG BAD WOLF Is Thankful submits "Anthros Versus Zombies" and writes: As Agent Gibbs from "NCIS" says, "There's no such thing as coincidences."
 Of course, he might be wrong about that.

 Agent Gibbs wrong?
 Never!

 Vampyr14 writes: Good point!
 I think I tend to rely a little too much on the random aspects of life in my stories sometimes.
 I'll have to remember the whole foreshadowing thing.